otenim/Xception-with-Your-Own-Dataset/README.md

 ![result](https://i.imgur.com/5GeXqgl.png)

-## How to train with my own dataset ?
+## How to train with your own dataset ?

 ### What you have to prepare